nhammadi/policy-library-opa-aws-terraform/docs/policies/sqs-enable-at-rest-encryption.md

 ### Remediation

-To fix this violation, enable encryption at rest by setting the `encrypted` attribute to `true` and set `kms_key_id` in your Terraform configuration:
+To remediate this issue, enable encryption by specifying a valid KMS key ARN in the kms_master_key_id attribute:

 ```hcl
 resource "aws_sqs_queue" "foo" {